practicalli/spacemacs/documentation/cider-doc.md

 > #### Hint::Evaluate a namespace to enable Help
 > Help only works for special forms (`def`, `if`, etc.) until any namespace from a project is first evaluated.

- `, '` (`sesman-start`) to start or connect to a REPL proess
+ `, '` calls `sesman-start` which shows a menu to start or connect to a REPL process

-`, e f` with the cursor on a namespace definition in the project source code.
+`, e b` (`cider-eval-buffer`) to evaluate a source code buffer.
 This will load the `clojure.core` functions and vars as well as the relevant namespaces of the project.
+Alternatively just evaluate the namespace expression, `cider-eval-ns-form`.

-Alternatively, use `, e b` to evaluate a source code buffer if all source code in that namespace compils.
+Alternatively, use  if all source code in that namespace compiles.

 `, h h` shows the documentation for the current function or var under the cursor, or prompts for a function or var name.